-1.2.11.
-Saturable Absorption
+1.2.11 Saturable Absorption

 One example of a nonparametric nonlinear optical process is saturable absorption.
 Many material systems have the property that their absorption coefficient decreases when measured using high laser intensity.
-Often the dependence of the measured absorption coefficient α on the intensity I of the incident laser radiation is given by the expression where α_0 is the low-intensity absorption coefficient, and I_s is a parameter known as the saturation intensity.
+Often the dependence of the measured absorption coefficient $\alpha$ on the intensity I of the incident laser radiation is given by the expression where $\alpha_0$ is the low-intensity absorption coefficient, and $I_s$ is a parameter known as the saturation intensity.
+Here the absorption coefficient is defined by $\alpha = -(1/I)(dI/dz)$ , which leads to the result that $I(z) = I(0) \exp(-\alpha z)$ .

-$$\alpha = \frac{\alpha_0}{1 + I/I_s},\tag{1.2.18}$$
+$$\alpha = \frac{\alpha_0}{1 + I/I_s},\tag{1.2.27}$$

+Optical Bistability

-Optical Bistability One consequence of saturable absorption is optical bistability.
+One consequence of saturable absorption is optical bistability.
 One way of constructing a bistable optical device is to place a saturable absorber inside a Fabry-Perot resonator, as illustrated in Fig. 1.2.8.
 As the input intensity is increased, the field inside the cavity also increases, lowering the absorption that the field experiences and thus increasing the field intensity still further.
 If the intensity of the incident field is subsequently lowered, the field inside the cavity tends to remain large because the absorption of the material system has already been reduced.
 A plot of the input-versus-output characteristics thus looks qualitatively like that shown in Fig. 1.2.9.
-Note that
+Note that over some range of input intensities more than one output intensity is possible.
+The process of optical bistability is described in greater detail in Section 7.3.

-FIGURE 1.2.8 Bistable optical device.
+FIGURE 1.2.8: Bistable optical device.